-Now that the caves are a sanitised tourist attraction, it is hard to imagine how French geologist Edouard Martel felt when he first stepped into them - dark, mysterious and terrifying - in 1876.
-In fact they had been known about for centuries.
-Jaume I found 2,000 Arabs hiding here with their cattle during the Christian conquest and they were later used by hermits, pirates and smugglers.
-But it was Martel who first studied and chronicled these grottoes, 46 metres above the sea at Cap Vermell, at the instigation of Archduke Ludwig Salvator.
+Now that the caves are a tourist attraction, it is hard to imagine how French geologist Edouard Martel felt when he first stepped into them in 1876, dark, mysterious and terrifying.
+In fact, they had been known about for centuries.
+Jaume I found 2000 Arabs hiding here with their cattle during the Christian conquest and they were later used by hermits, pirates and smugglers.
+But it was Martel who first studied and chronicled these grottoes at the instigation of Archduke Ludwig Salvator.

-The guided tour comes with special effects and the various chambers are given Dantesque names - Hell, Purgatory, Paradise.
-The descent into Hell is swifty followed by a 'son et lumiere' display.
-Stalactites point down from the mouldy roof like daggers, somehow defying gravity.
+The guided tour comes with special effects and the various chambers are given Dantesque names: Hell, Purgatory, Paradise.
+The descent into Hell is swiftly followed by a light and sound display.
+Stalactites hang down from the high arched roof like daggers defying gravity.
 One of the chambers is as large as the nave of Palma Cathedral and the Queen of Pillars, a stalagmite 22m tall, could almost be a Gothic column.
-It is growing upwards at the rate of 2cm every 100 years, which means that in another 5,000 years or so it will be joined to the ceiling.
+It is growing upwards at the rate of 2cm every 100 years, which means that, in another 5000 years or so, it will be joined to the ceiling.

 You emerge from the caves to a view of the sea, framed by the cavern entrance.
-Disabled visitors and those with limited mobility will find the staircases in here particularly difficult.
-All visitors should wear sensible shoes, as the floor can be slippery.
+Read about our experience exploring the Artà Caves.